grauw-fr/faurm/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Who are we ?
-We are the french digital agency GRAUW.
+We are the French digital agency GRAUW.
 We love to build websites and apps, mainly using Laravel, Vue and SvelteKit.
 Feel free to reach out !
 [GRAUW.](https://grauw.fr/)